Yegor-men/tracetorch/README.md

 - Make docstrings
 - Make pos/neg split for `syn` and `rec`, make it optional, with separate decays
 - Figure out what stuff matters for non `snn/` section
+- Figure out versioning requirements for the library
+- Make proper requirements for each example in `examples/`
+- Make the repo IDE agnostic